 Lucy is a teacher educator in a North West widening participation college.
 Having been a teacher of fashion and textiles in FE for 20 years, she is now embarking on a postqualitative journey through her Educational Doctorate.
 Using creative methods, such as visual matrix and diffractive analysis through stitch, she is exploring the experiences of working class trainee teachers.

-Lee Crookes is a University Teacher in the Department of Urban Studies and Planning at the University of Sheffield where he teaches on urban planning, community development and public health.
+Lee Crookes is a University Teacher in the Department of Urban Studies and Planning at the University of Sheffield where he teaches on topics related to urban planning, community development and public health.
 Committed to the notion of the civic university and the mobilisation of university resources in support of local people, he is a Co-Director of the University’s Engaged Learning Network, which works to support staff and students who work on collaborative projects with local organisations and communities.
-He is committed to advancing working class epistemologies, cultures and ways of being in his institution and beyond and, wherever possible, he strives to disrupt the pompousness and elitism of certain academic practices, language and behaviours.
-Lee continues to suffer from episodic feelings of ‘imposter syndrome’ and frequently struggles to pronounce the surnames of a wide range of French social philosophers, whilst also experiencing difficulties with advanced cutlery settings (despite his Sheffield heritage) and he looks forward to a HE sector where he works alongside more people who share his outlook, accent and sense of humour and who aren’t averse to straight-talking and taking the piss, where necessary.
+He is committed to advancing working class epistemologies, cultures and ways of being in his institution and beyond and, wherever possible, he strives to use humour and kindness to disrupt the arrogance and elitism of certain academic practices, language and behaviours.
+Lee continues to suffer from episodic feelings of ‘imposter syndrome’ and frequently struggles to pronounce the surnames of a wide range of French social philosophers, whilst also experiencing difficulties with advanced cutlery settings (despite his Sheffield heritage) and he looks forward to a HE sector where he works alongside more people who share his habitus, ethos, accent, sense of humour and an enduring appreciation of Sheffield United FC.

 Currently studying for a BA honours Education studies degree and a trained member of the Smiles mentoring project.
 I aspire to become a lecturer within the education studies spectrum.
 One of my most significant achievements is returning to education to change my career.
 I have a Diploma in teaching, with the view to passing my Honours degree and doing a Masters.
 I played rugby at a high level and volunteer as a coach for younger children’s development teams.
 I advocate being positive, have enthusiasm and passion for everything I do.
 As a mentor, most importantly, I value every person for who they are.
 I am empathetic, understanding and offer support and advice through knowledge and experience.
 I am a first-generation student, also a father.
 With hard work, life skills and knowledge my goals can be achieved.